hasura/graphql-engine/docs/graphql/core/getting-started/docker-simple.rst

 .. admonition:: Starting from scratch

-  If you are looking to start setting up a backend from scratch, we recommend using Postgres.
+  If you are looking to start setting up a backend from scratch, we recommend using Postgres as the database.
 If you do not have an existing Postgres database, you can choose to connect to the same Postgres database that is used to store the Hasura metadata.

   You can pick the database connection URL from the value assigned to the